Comprehensive COBRA Insurance Information

 Yes.
 Since COBRA insurance is just a continuation of your group health insurance plan, any changes to that plan, including an increase or decrease in premium costs, will also affect your premium cost under COBRA insurance.
 Your bill will reflect any changes in costs for the premium.
 COBRA insurance premiums cannot be locked in at any point.

-Am I eligible for COBRA insurance if my company has under 20 employees?
+Can I apply for COBRA insurance if I quit my job?

 Does COBRA insurance cover dental insurance as well?